-Diabetics and people with meibomian gland dysfunction, blepharitis or acne rosacea are at a greater risk of developing a chalazion.
+Diabetics and people with meibomian gland dysfunction, blepharitis or acne rosacea are at a greater risk of developing a chalazion and require treatment.

-Dr. Valerie H. Chen, our board-certified ophthalmologist and ophthalmic plastic surgeon can diagnose chalazion and offer initial treatments such as antibiotics to treat infection or steroid injections to reduce the swelling.
-Applying a warm compress to the area 4-5 times a day and gently massaging the area may help to open the clogged oil gland naturally.
-However, if these remedies are unsuccessful, a procedure may be necessary to drain the area.
-Some studies suggest that leaving a chalazion untreated could lead to complications such as skin growths, infection or eyelid disfigurement.
+Dr. Valerie H. Chen, our board-certified ophthalmologist and ophthalmic plastic surgeon can diagnose chalazion and offer initial treatments Depending on the stage of the chalazion Dr. Chen will likely initially recommend non-surgical treatments like applying a warm compress to the area 4-5 times a day and gently massaging the area, which may help to open the clogged oil gland naturally.
+Antibiotics and/or steroid injections may be recommended.
+However, if these remedies are unsuccessful, Dr. Chen may determine that a procedure is necessary to drain the area.
+Some studies suggest that leaving a chalazion untreated could lead to complications such as skin growths, infection, or eyelid disfigurement.

 A chalazion is not contagious, so there is no need to stay home from school or work while you have this condition.
 If you have any signs of infection (fever, pain, redness, swelling, body aches), contact your eye doctor right away.